9. Putting Things Together

 • Here we solve a bigger problem than we are used to, but we will follow the incremental approach

-• In fact, we will take it to another extreme
+• In fact, we will take it to the extreme

 Problem